-Phoenix, AZ, April 12, 2018 – The Local Board of the Emergency Food and Shelter Program (EFSP) in Maricopa County and the Arizona State Set Aside Committee acting on behalf of EFSP in Apache and Navajo Counties, is requesting proposals for funding to supplement emergency food and shelter programs in the county for Phase 35.
-The amount of funding expected for Phase 35 is $1,678,783.00.
+Phoenix, AZ, January 22, 2019 – The Local Board of the Emergency Food and Shelter Program (EFSP) in Maricopa County and the Arizona State Set Aside Committee acting on behalf of EFSP in Apache and Navajo Counties, is requesting proposals for possible funding to supplement emergency food and shelter programs in those counties for Phase 36.
+The amount of funding for Phase 36 is not known at this time.
 The selection of jurisdictions receiving any awards is made by a national board chaired by the Federal Emergency Management Agency, and consists of representatives from American Red Cross, Catholic Charities, USA, The National Council of the Churches of Christ in the USA, The Salvation Army, United Jewish Communities and United Way of America.
 Funding may be made available by a federal appropriation from Congress to the Emergency Food and Shelter National Board Program.

 Local agencies chosen to receive funds must: